 - Pharmaceutical companies have spent hundreds of billions of dollars advertising directly to consumers since the 1980s

-The 100 Year Lifestyle in Japanese Is it any wonder why we have a low life expectancy, overwhelming rates of chronic disease, and consistently rising rates of childhood neurological diseases such as autism and ADHD?
+Is it any wonder why we have a low life expectancy, overwhelming rates of chronic disease, and consistently rising rates of childhood neurological diseases such as autism and ADHD?
 We are injecting high doses of neurotoxins into our children starting on the first day of life.
 The United States is one of the only countries instantly delivering hepatitis B vaccines to newborns in moms who do not even carry the disease.
 In fact, according to the Children’s Health Defense, 99.9% percent of women test negative for hepatitis B.